 Communication with new employees about their job responsibilities, performance expectations, and company culture is important.
 Clear communication will help employees understand their roles and what is expected of them.
-This can be achieved through company employee orientation, job training, and regular feedback sessions.
+You can improve workplace communication through company employee orientation, job training, and regular feedback sessions.

 Consistent Training and Support